Cognitive-behavioural therapy (CBT therapy) is a form of present focused talk therapy targeting your thoughts, feelings and behaviours.

-CBT is goal-oriented and aims to reduce emotional distress, improve quality of life and help you make informed decisions.
+CBT therapy is goal-oriented and aims to reduce emotional distress, improve quality of life and help you make informed decisions.
 A CBT therapist will collaboratively help you identify negative thoughts and recurrent unhelpful thinking patterns in order to evaluate how realistic they are.
-CBT is also a problem-solving approach and your therapist will teach you, through skill building tasks, how to unlearn negative thought patterns and learn new, more helpful ones.
+Cognitive Behavioural Therapy is also a problem-solving approach and your therapist will teach you, through skill building tasks, how to unlearn negative thought patterns and learn new, more helpful ones.

 While you cannot control other people or situations, you can control the way you perceive and react to a particular situation.
-A major goal of CBT is to change how you think about your problem and then it is believed, changes in emotion and behaviour will result.
-CBT can also help you manage your reactions to stressful people and situations.
+A major goal of Cognitive Behavioural Therapy is to change how you think about your problem and then it is believed, changes in emotion and behaviour will result.
+CBT therapy can also help you manage your reactions to stressful people and situations.

-CBT may be helpful with many health concerns.
+CBT therapy may be helpful with many health concerns.

 Some of these include: